 What is Problem Management?

-Problem Management is the systematic process for managing the underlying causes of incidents in an effort to prevent future recurrences.
-These underlying causes are termed ‘problems’.
-Problem Management seeks not only to prevent future incidents but also to minimize the impact of incidents that cannot be prevented.
+Problem management is the systematic process of identifying and managing the incident causes to prevent such recurrences in the future.
+These underlying causes are termed 'problems'.
+Additionally, problem management not only prevents future incidents but also minimizes the impact of incidents that can't be prevented.

 In simple terms, if Incident Management is about putting out fires, Problem Management is about understanding what’s causing the fires and how to prevent them in the future.